-Naturally, we’d expect technology to work as it’s meant to every single time we use it, but experience tells us that this is far from the case.
+Normally, we would expect technology to function as it's supposed to every single time we use it, but we know from experience that this is far from the case.

-When things stop working, many people tend to panic, especially when you turn on your machine and it doesn’t boot correctly.
-Now and then, instead of being met with your Windows desktop, you’re met with a scarier “bootmgr is missing” message.
-While this is not a light issue, there’s an easy fix.
+Many people tend to panic when things stop working, especially when you load up your machine and it doesn't boot correctly.
+Every now and then, you might see a scary "bootmgr is missing" message instead of the comforting Windows desktop.
+Although this is not a light issue, there's no need to fret as there's an easy fix.

-Error screens are, indeed, very troubling, but “bootmgr is missing” is actually not an uncommon issue.
-While fixing this can be a source of frustration, and take some time, the method is straightforward and requires no hearty amount of expertise.
-The key issue is that your PC cannot access bootmgr, and a result, can’t execute the process.
-The reasons for this vary, from a failed software update to a serious malware infection, although all you need to fix this is some dedicated time and a clear guide.
+Even though error screens can be very troubling, the "bootmgr is missing" message is not an uncommon issue.
+Although fixing it can lead to frustration, and take some time, the method is fairly straightforward and doesn't require a huge amount of expertise.
+The key issue that needs to be solved is that the PC is unable to access bootmgr and as a result cannot execute the process.
+There are a number of reasons for this fault, such as a failed software update or a serious malware infection.
+However, all you need to solve this issue is a clear guide and some dedicated time.

 The first, perhaps rather obvious step to take if your machine is showing the "bootmgr is missing" message is to switch your computer off and then on again.
 Although it seems very simple, and is often joked about, it actually is sometimes the most effective remedy to an intermittent problem.